The Complete Guide To Using A HELOC For A Down Payment On A Second Home

 3. Apply For A HELOC For The Down Payment

 Much like when you apply for a mortgage, a lender will want to make an assessment of all your financial commitments.
-They’ll determine the maximum amount of credit they can offer by calculating the loan-to-value ratio of your current home.
+They’ll determine the maximum amount of credit they can offer by calculating the LTV of your current home.
 Once you’ve closed on your HELOC, you can apply any or all of those funds to a down payment on a second home.

-To qualify for a loan on a second home, you’ll need a down payment of at least 10% on a conventional loan.
+To qualify for a loan on a second home, you’ll need a down payment of at least 10% on a conventional loan

 4. Find A Second Home